Jason Kouchak: Select appearances

 In spring 2020, Kouchak created an astronomy and music piece to mark the Royal Astronomical Society's 2020 bicentenary and the 60th anniversary of Yuri Gagarin's historic space flight.
 In spring 2021, he celebrated the ten-year anniversary of Holland Park Chess and in July, the Chessfest in Trafalgar Square.
 Kouchak produced the theme song of the chess festival Into the Light with a music and dance performance.
 The song was also performed during the exhibition Curiouser and Curiouser at the Victoria and Albert Museum in the same month.

 In autumn 2021, Kouchak performed Rachmaninoff at the Royal Automobile Club to celebrate the return of the Oxford vs Cambridge Varsity match.
 In 2022, Kouchak wrote a musical A Queen Before Her Time about Vera Menchik, the world's best female chess player at the time, which was celebrated during the International Women's Day in London.

 In July 2022, Kouchak celebrated the Platinum Jubilee of Elizabeth II with Pattie Boyd.
 In order to represent the Queen's years of sacrifice they created a specific chess problem on Holland Park giant chess board.

 In September 2024, Jason Kouchak performed his chess-themed song "Royal Game" at the grand opening of the 45th FIDE Chess Olympiad in Budapest, Hungary for its 100 year anniversary.

+In 2026, Jason Kouchak was appointed the director of chess and music at Simpson's-in-the-Strand, London.